Egypt·24 October - 3 November 2025

 FAQs

 Fly into the Cairo International Airport (CAI).
-You'll be met by one of our representatives who will help you through immigration and customs and then drive you to the hotel.
+You'll be met by one of our representatives, who will assist you through immigration and customs, and then drive you to the hotel.

 The average temperature in Cairo in October is around 80°F during the day and 60°F at night.
 Perfect traveling weather!